Julius Nyerere: Reception and legacy

 Bureaucrats from TANU subsequently established a cult of personality around Nyerere.
 By the time he died, he was increasingly viewed as a symbol of the nation.
 A museum and mausoleum devoted to him were built in Butiama.
 Posthumously, the Catholic Church in Tanzania began the processing of beatifying Nyerere, hoping to have him recognised as a saint.
 A delegation from the Vatican arrived in Tanzania to investigate these calls in January 2005.
 Although his ujamaa ideals were largely abandoned by the governments that succeeded him, the historian Sidney J. Lemelle argued that these values could be identified in the later Tanzanian hip hop and rap scene.

 At his death, Western commentators repeatedly claimed that Nyerere had served his people poorly as president.
 Many Western governments and economists used Nyerere's Tanzania as an example of why, to ensure economic growth, post-colonial African states should embrace limited state regulation and a market economy linked in with the international capitalist economy.
 Bjerk noted that although Nyerere was "an advocate for democracy", his pursuit of a democracy adapted to East African society led to him forming "a one-party state that regularly violated democratic values".
 He thought that "few would deny" that Nyerere "became a dictator", although noted that "he maintained his authority without mass violence", unlike many other dictatorial leaders in Africa.
 In 2007, the politician Ismail Jussa said of Nyerere: "He wanted to preserve power.
 Maybe he did not kill people as other dictators, but by suppressing dissent he was not different to any other dictator."
 Shivji disagreed, stating that "to be sure, Nyerere was not a dictator", although described the policies which Nyerere enacted as being authoritarian.

 It is said that Nyerere was great master of a Masonic lodge.
-Besides, his support to Frelimo when the latter processed and imprisoned Mozambican politicians who were in opposition to it (and who were later killed), arises criticism in Mozambique today.
+His support to Frelimo when the latter processed and imprisoned Mozambican politicians is the basis of criticism in Mozambique today.

-After his death, Nyerere received far less attention than other, contemporary African leaders like Kenyatta, Nkrumah, and Mandela.
+After his death, Nyerere received far less attention than contemporary African leaders like Kenyatta, Nkrumah, and Mandela.
 Much of the literature published about him has been un-critical and hagiographic, ignoring elements of his life that might not be considered flattering.
 Also often omitted from accounts of his life are the more ruthless elements of his rule, especially the imprisonment of some political dissenters.
-In 2009, his life was portrayed in a South African production by Imruh Bakari for M-Net titled The Legacy of Julius Kambarage Nyerere.
-The University of Edinburgh, Nyerere's alma mater, also honours him in various ways.
-Ten years after his death, it put up a plaque in his name on the external wall of its School of Social and Political Science, and provides three Julius Nyerere Masters Scholarships each year.
+In 2009, his life was portrayed in a South African production by Imruh Bakari titled The Legacy of Julius Kambarage Nyerere.
+The University of Edinburgh, Nyerere's alma mater, put up a plaque in his name on its School of Social and Political Science, and provides three Julius Nyerere Masters Scholarships each year.